Altanochir (1882–1949)

-Altanochir (1882–1949) was an Inner Mongolian prince, politician, and general under the Republic of China and Mengjiang governments.
+Altanochir (1882 – 16 April 1949) was an Inner Mongolian jasagh, politician, and general under the Republic of China and Mengjiang governments.
 He served as deputy head of Yeke-juu League (today Ordos City).
 An ethnic Mongol, he was a native of Right-Wing Rear Banner, Ordos (today administered as Hanggin Banner, Ordos City).

 Names

 His Mongolian name may be spelled two different ways, with a variety of transcriptions of his Mongolian name into Chinese characters: